spjoes/cursor-agent-acp/README.md

 An entirely AI generated Agent Client Protocol (ACP) adapter for Cursor CLI, enabling seamless AI-powered coding assistance in ACP-compliant editors like Zed.

 > This is a completely "vibe-coded" reimplementation of the original Node.js `cursor-agent-acp` server, written in Go.
-THIS IS SLOP.
+I AM AWARE THIS IS SLOP.

 ## Why?
 I wanted the agent server to be more portable and easier to deploy without Node.js dependencies.
 Especially in a NixOS setup, like I have, a single Go binary is much easier to manage than an npm package.